1. Are we subject to parasitic infection in the United States?

 15.How soon will I get the test results back?

 Test results will be made available to your referring practitioner (who you indicated on the Requisition Form) 2 to 5 working days from time of receipt of specimens in the laboratory.
-All swab cultures must allow 2-3 weeks for results.
+All swab cultures and the H. pylori test must allow 2-3 weeks for results.

 16.What else does the PCI test for?